 When using BlueConic actively for a long time, you may end up with a large number of objects.
 Place the Object Overview insight on a BlueConic dashboard to get an overview of the objects in BlueConic or in a specific program.
 You can use this insight to quickly identify relationships between objects without having to go to each object individually.

-The Insight and its controls
+The Object Overview insight and its controls

 An example of an object overview: